Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural

 \section{Abstract}

 The cosmic 21-cm line of hydrogen is expected to be measured in detail by the next generation of radio telescopes.
 The enormous dataset from future 21-cm surveys will revolutionize our understanding of early cosmic times.
-We present a machine learning approach that uses emulation in order to uncover the astrophysics in the epoch of reionization and cosmic dawn.
-Using a seven-parameter astrophysical model that covers a very wide range of possible 21-cm signals, over the redshift range 6 to 30 and wavenumber range $0.05 \ \rm{Mpc}^{-1}$ to $1 \ \rm{Mpc}^{-1}$ we emulate the 21-cm power spectrum with a typical accuracy of $10 - 20\%$.
-As a realistic example, we train an emulator using the 21-cm power spectrum with an optimistic model for observational noise as expected for the Square Kilometre Array (SKA).
-Fitting to mock SKA data results in a typical measurement accuracy of $5\%$ in the optical depth to the CMB, $30\%$ in the star-formation efficiency of galactic halos, and a factor of 3.5 in the X-ray efficiency of galactic halos; the latter two parameters are currently uncertain by orders of magnitude.
-In addition to standard astrophysical models, we also consider two exotic possibilities of strong excess radio backgrounds at high redshifts.
-We use a neural network to identify the type of radio background present in the 21-cm power spectrum, with an accuracy of 87\% for mock SKA data.
+We present a machine learning approach based on an Artificial Neural Network that uses emulation in order to uncover the astrophysics in the epoch of reionization and cosmic dawn.
+Using a seven-parameter astrophysical model that covers a very wide range of possible 21-cm signals, over the redshift range 6 to 30 and wavenumber range $0.05$ to $1 \ \rm{Mpc}^{-1}$ we emulate the 21-cm power spectrum with a typical accuracy of $10 - 20\%$.
+As a realistic example, we train an emulator using the power spectrum with an optimistic noise model of the Square Kilometre Array (SKA).
+Fitting to mock SKA data results in a typical measurement accuracy of $2.8\%$ in the optical depth to the cosmic microwave background, $34\%$ in the star-formation efficiency of galactic halos, and a factor of 9.6 in the X-ray efficiency of galactic halos.
+Also, with our modeling we reconstruct the true 21-cm power spectrum from the mock SKA data with a typical accuracy of $15 - 30\%$.
+In addition to standard astrophysical models, we consider two exotic possibilities of strong excess radio backgrounds at high redshifts.
+We use a neural network to identify the type of radio background present in the 21-cm power spectrum, with an accuracy of $87\%$ for mock SKA data.